 Making a difference to our industry

-We constantly look at ways we can make a positive contribution to our industries; whether that’s developing the next generation of talent, sharing best practice advice with our retailer customers through masterclasses and industry events, or encouraging our teams and partners to operate in a transparent, progressive and diverse manner.
+As a business we’re committed to supporting our customers and the wider automotive industry; whether that’s developing the next generation of talent, sharing best practice advice with our retailer customers through masterclasses and industry events, providing in-depth insights and data through our webinars and Market Reports, or encouraging our teams and partners to operate in a transparent, progressive and diverse manner.

 One of the most critical challenges for both the technology and automotive industries is ensuring we develop diverse teams of young people with the right skills to lead us into the future.